CLOSE SEARCH

 Key Provisions of an AGA

-• Guarantee Scope: The AGA typically guarantees all of the assignee's obligations under the lease, including payment of rent, repairs, and other covenants.
+• Guarantee Scope - a standard AGA typically guarantees all of the assignee's obligations under the lease, including payment of rent, repairs, and other covenants.

-• The assignee assigns the lease to another tenant with the landlord's consent (a sub-assignment).
+• Duration - the AGA usually lasts until the earlier of when the original lease term expires or when the assignee assigns the lease to another tenant with the landlord's consent (a sub-assignment).

 Risks for the Tenant